-Pictured below are Sydney’s 1 week old puppies.
+Below are pictures of our current litter of Sydney’s 1 week old puppies.

 Scroll below the pictures to read more developmental information on 1 week old puppies.